 This is not an exhaustive list.
-A full response will support the benefits claimed, identify benefits specific (-10 to Equity populations residing or engaged in activities near the project area, identify benefits addressing a transportation issue affecting Equity populations specifically identified through engagement, and substantiate benefits with data.
+A full response will support the benefits claimed, identify benefits specific to Equity populations residing or engaged in activities near the project area, identify benefits addressing a transportation issue affecting Equity populations specifically identified through engagement, and substantiate benefits with data.

-Acknowledge and describe O points) Describe any negative project impacts to Black, Indigenous, and People of Color populations, low-income populations, people of color, children, people with disabilities, youth, and older adults.
-Describe and the elderly created by the project, along with measures that will be taken to mitigate thesethem.
-Negative impacts Unidentified or unmitigated negative impacts may that are not adequately mitigated can result in a reduction in points.
+Acknowledge and describe any negative project impacts to Black, Indigenous, and People of Color populations, low-income populations, children, people with disabilities, youth, and older adults.
+Describe measures to mitigate these impacts.
+Unidentified or unmitigated negative impacts may result in a reduction in points.